GenericMappingTools/remote-datasets/docs/earth-daynight.rst

   ==== ================= =======  ===========================================================

 See :gmt-docs:`GMT remote dataset usage <datasets/remote-data.html#usage>` for when resolution codes are optional or required.
-All of these images will, when downloaded, be placed in your ~/.gmt/server director under the ``earth/earth_day`` and ``earth/earth_night`` sub-directories.
+All of these images will, when downloaded, be placed in your ~/.gmt/server directory under the ``earth/earth_day`` and ``earth/earth_night`` sub-directories.

 Technical Information